 Pros: Many different elements compose table decor, from place cards to napkins and runners.
 Depending on your vision, wedding theme, and wedding reception venue, you can select small DIY wedding decorations.
 Choose elements that aren’t likely to take too much time, such as making small mason jar wedding centerpieces, place cards, or watercolor table numbers.
 Not only does making your table decoration save some money and make things more personal, but it’s also a great excuse to get your wedding party together for some creative bonding.

 Cons: Since there’s a lot of flexibility with tablescapes, there aren’t many cons to DIYing a couple of elements.
-However, if you commit to tackling too many projects, it can be difficult to keep things cohesive, and you run the risk of running out of time.
+However, if you commit to tackling too many projects in your wedding decor checklist, it can be difficult to keep things cohesive, and you run the risk of running out of time.

 Pros: DJing your wedding has grown in popularity over the years, as it not only gives you full control over your playlist but also saves you a significant sum that can be spent on more tangible elements (such as that epic backdrop you’ve been dreaming of).
 This route is perfect for laid-back newlyweds who are having a more relaxed gathering.